-Crime occurring off campus involving students or chartered BCOM organizations is reported to and handled by a variety of agencies, including the Las Cruces Police Department, the Doña Ana County Sheriff's Department, or other local, state, or federal law enforcement agencies having jurisdiction (Las Vegas Police Department, Roswell Police Department).
+Crime occurring off campus involving students is reported to and handled by a variety of agencies, including the Las Cruces Police Department, the Doña Ana County Sheriff's Department, or other local, state, or federal law enforcement agencies having jurisdiction (Las Vegas Police Department, Roswell Police Department, Globe Police Department, Albuquerque Police Department, Farmington Police Department, and Taos Police Department).
 While the NMSU Police Department assists other agencies when asked pursuant to mutual aid agreements, the reporting and tracking of crime is done by the agency of primary jurisdiction.
-BCOM nor NMSU monitors or tracks incidents that are on private property or public property not owned or controlled by BCOM or NMSU.
+Burrell nor NMSU monitors or tracks incidents that are on private property or public property not owned or controlled by Burrell or NMSU.
 Anyone wanting specific information on off-campus crime should contact the appropriate agency(s).
 See the Phone Number Reference Guide on the last page of this report for contact information.